Histogram: Definition, Examples and Synonyms

 This compact form of representation is used in both classic and Agile project approaches.
 It provides a clear overview of capacity and demand, which makes it particularly easy to identify bottlenecks or unused capacities.

-If you have many parallel projects and want to compare them with your resource availability, or you need to simulate different planning scenarios, the histogram may be your best choice.
+If you have many parallel projects and want to compare them with your resource availability, or you need to simulate different planning scenariosScenarioIn project portfolio management (PPM), scenarios are potential ways that your portfolio can look, based on a set of well-defined assumptions and portfolio decisions.
+Scenario planning is used to forecast…, the histogram may be your best choice.

 A histogram shows resource demand over time, while a bar chart simply shows categorized data.
 In resource management, we use histograms to monitor capacity and demand and to identify bottlenecks.